 But while choosing an outsourcer for your Flutter app project, the numbers aren’t the only index you should steer by.
 Equally important is the quality of implementation.
 On balance, companies from Ukraine tick all the boxes.
-Offering first-rate services by seasoned talents at reasonable prices, Ukrainian outsourcers can create a product that will meet all your requirements and live up to the expectations of prospective clients.
+Offering first-rate services, Ukrainian engineers can create a product that will meet your requirements and live up to the expectations of prospective clients.

 It is not a problem to give ballpark numbers related to Flutter app development cost.
 Some simple project, say a fitness app with meal plans, workout tips, and weight diary, would cost anything between $25,000 and $35,000.
 A more advanced app with voice calls involved can be developed for up to $48,000.
 Integration of more complex features (like Instagram) will start your Flutter app project at $41,000 with the potential to run up to $55,000.

 To arrive at a more precise sum, you should cooperate with the developer.
 Typically, cost assessment proceeds in the following way.